hrik-das/biometric-attendance/README.md

-# Biometric Attendance System
+# bas
-A Biometric Attendance System using the NodeMCU ESP8266 and a PHP - MySQL Server
+A Biometric Attendance System using the NodeMCU ESP8266 and a PHP-MySQL server